The Trump Administration and Healthcare Learning Systems

-This Friday we will be inaugurating Donald Trump as the 45th President of the United States.
-There has been much angst about rise to office, but there are some hopeful signs for continuing medical education.
+Donald Trump has now been inaugurated as the 45th President of the United States.
+There has been much angst about his rise to office, but there are some hopeful signs for continuing medical education.

 In December, the House and Senate passed the 21st Century Cures Act.
 The act was supposed to include a provision that would have exempted all indirect CME payments, reprints, and textbooks from Open Payments reporting of transfers of value between physicians and pharmaceutical companies.
 At the last minute, this provision was pulled from the bill due to objections from Senator Chuck Grassley (R-IA).
 But when it comes to accredited CME, most payments made by CME providers were already exempt and the Centers for Medicare and Medicaid Services has made it clear that when a CME faculty payment or transfer of value is made by a CME provider, unless a CME provider is provided a list of speakers from the supporting company, those payments are not reportable.